Prepare for development

 The AM authentication nodes project is located in the

-When configuring your project for creating custom nodes, consider the following points:
+When you configure a project for creating custom nodes, consider the following points:

 Your node may be deployed into a different AM version to that which you compiled against.